 “Ask yourself what do you prefer to eat?
 If you’re running well, and you’re healthy and you’re eating the things you want why change it?” he adds.

-So how does the ‘traditional’ runner’s diet work?
+So how does the ‘traditional’ cardio exerciser’s, in particular, endurance exerciser’s diet work?
 “The high carb diet has an internally consistent system,” explains Berardi.
 “You deal with the blood sugar swings that are inevitable from having a high carb/high sugar diet, by taking gels and sugary drinks when you train — the system fixes itself,” he says.
-“But if you don’t do all of it, problems will show up, so for example, if you don’t have gels in a longer race, you may under perform.
+“But if you don’t do all of it, problems will show up, so for example, if you don’t have gels in a longer race, you may underperform.
 You think it’s because you didn’t have a gel.
 It’s not.
 It’s because you eat a high carb diet and you didn’t have the buffer when you needed it,” he explains.
 “If you’re going to use the high carb diet and you’re healthy and performing well, then that’s good, but you have to use the whole system,” he adds.

 And what about the new approach?
-The new school of physiology and nutrition which says you should choose a high fat diet, which is “glycogen sparing”?
+The new school of physiology and nutrition which says you should choose a high-fat diet, which is “glycogen sparing”?
 The theory goes that you train the body to use fat when you run.
-You burn fat during your training and events and therefore you do not have to be always loading upu with carbs.
+You burn fat during your training and events and therefore you do not have to be always loading up with carbs.

 “If you eat a high fat and low carb diet theoretically you shouldn’t burn and crash.
-When you run a race like a marathon, you burn more of your calories as fat so if you eat more fat in your diet it should take longer before you need to tap into your glycogen stores,” explains Berardi, “For most runners the liver can hold 100–120g carbs and whole body carb storage is around 400–600g or 1600–2400 calories (bur remember the exact total amount depends on body size and muscle mass),” he adds.
+When you run a race like a marathon, you burn more of your calories as fat so if you eat more fat in your diet, there should be a delay in tapping into your glycogen stores,” explains Berardi, “For most athletes, the liver can hold 100 to 120g carbs and whole body carb storage is around 400 to 600g or 1600 to 2400 calories (but remember the exact total amount depends on body size and muscle mass),” he adds.